VaranTavers/dyn_graph_anomaly_detect/README.md

 julia> Pluto.run()
 ```

-This opens a new tab in the browser, in which you can open the "implementation.jl" file.
+This opens a new tab in the browser, in which you can open the files and run them.

+To have the graph files ready you should run the 'graph_creation.jl' file first.

 The notebook will run automatically upon opening, and will refresh any affected cells upon editing, and rerunning a cell.